 Advice is a service that relies on expertise.
 Advice is about aptitude.
 Client service, on the other hand, is a mindset.
 It relies on attitude.
 Some people have the right attitude and they make customer service look easy.
 Some people make it look very difficult.
-You can train people to be better at it, or at least less bad.
-But some people just have a natural aptitude for good service that can not be faked or simulated.
+You can train people to be better at customer service, or at least less bad.
+But some people just have a natural instinct for good service that can not be faked or simulated.
 By writing this post I am obviously and immodestly bracketing myself with them.

 I was a good bartender.

 I knew who was going to be served next and I let them know that I knew, so that they knew as well.
 I let everyone at the bar know who was next, and who was after them.
 It was obvious to my thirsty customers that I knew what I was doing, and that people would be served quickly and fairly.
 People relaxed.
 They stopped waving ten pound notes and feigning agitation.
 Mine was a calm bar.

 And I never held a glass by the rim.
 No one wants to drink from where a stranger’s hand has just been.
 This isn’t intuitively obvious to everyone.
 It was to me.

 In the hands of a good bartender people feel seen.
 Their expectations are anticipated and exceeded.
-A good bartender projects an aura of calm professionalism, turning money into drinks with a satisfactory level of professional competence.
+A good bartender projects an aura of calm professionalism, turning money into drinks for reassured and relaxed customers.
 A friendly disposition helps, but it does not compensate for a failure to deliver on the basics.

 Good service is about caring.
-It’s because you care that you imagine the kind of experience that people want.
+It’s because you care that you imagine the kind of experience that customers want.
 It’s by caring that you give them that experience.
 This is as true for a brand strategy consultant as it is for a waiter.